chaitanyaRathod14/FLOWX-AI-Receivables-Recovery-Optimizer/README.md

 - Strategy confidence
 - Customer/invoice risk

-This helps users understand the potential impact of different recovery approaches.
+This helps users understand the potential impact of different recovery approaches before executing an action.

 ---